amrutprabhu/amrutprabhu.github.io/data/blog/2021/spring-cloud-stream-with-kafka-communication.md

 To use custom serializers, we need to set `useNativeEncoding` to true.
 Then you can set the serializer and the deserializer classes for each of the bindings under the Kafka binder section as shown above.

-You can find all supported properties that you provide to the Kafka binder in the `org.springframework.cloud` `.stream.binder.kafka.properties` `.KafkaBindingProperties` class.
+You can find all the supported properties that you provide to the Kafka binder in the `org.springframework.cloud` `.stream.binder.kafka.properties` `.KafkaBindingProperties` class.

 With this let’s start the application with the following command.